This well-known blend of a Brazilian Sativa Landrace strain and a South Indian Indica strain is particularly frosty.Hybrid

 About White Widow

-One of the most popular cannabis strains in the world, White Widow is a balanced blend of a South Indian Indica strain and a Brazilian Sativa Landrace strain.
+One of the most popular cannabis strains in the world, White Widow is a balanced blend of a South Indian Indica strain and a Brazilian Sativa Landrace strain which some believe to be Magna Rosa.
 The strain comes out to about 60 percent sativa.
 It was bred for a high trichome count, making it very popular for hash production.

 Expect an average THC content from White Widow, as THC concentration has been measured at up to 20 percent, but some phenotypes have a stronger THC composition.
 The CBD content is very low to almost zero.

 Each of White Widow's beautiful succulent green buds is encased in a white frost of sticky, potent trichomes and tucked in between the strain's bulbous buds are patches of neon orange pistils.
 You will notice that the leaves are gorgeous spring green and have minimal visible pistils.

 White Widow is perhaps best known for its incredible resin production, which is easily described as off the charts.
 The buds are chunky, appearing slightly tapered and conical.
 The bud structure of White Widow's flowers looks more like its sativa roots than indica.
 This comes through in the fluffy, loose texture that is sticky yet easy to break up.

 As mentioned, the trichomes are a defining trait of White Widow plants.
 Successfully grown strains will have the buds fully covered in the long-stalked trichomes.
 This provides the strain with the whitish-gray appearance that led to the "White" in its name.